Perth Medieval and Renaissance Group 2023 Annual Conference

 ● Social ideals that valorised the reception of an ancient wisdom, from the Stoics, Plato, Aristotle, or others.

 ● Educational ideas inspired by Renaissance or classical philosophy, such as liberal and postcritical education.

 We welcome abstracts for twenty-minute papers.
+This is an interdisciplinary conference, and we encourage abstracts from beyond the humanities.
 We particularly welcome submissions from undergraduate, honours, and postgraduate students, even if beyond the scope of the conference theme.

 The conference will take place in hybrid form.
 Please specify in your submission whether you would attend in-person or online.